labiraus/k8s-quickstart/README.md

 * build.artifacts.image: Name of the docker image to be created.
 This will correspond to the a deployment's spec.template.spec.containers.image in quickstart.yml
 * build.artifacts.image.docker.dockerfile: Name of the dockerfile to build the image from

+## Contribution

+If you would like to contribute to this repo then either contact Oliver Hathaway or submit a PR including the explanations of your changes.
+A list of outstanding work and enhancements can be found in </docs/TODO.md>